kamlekar/slim-scroll/README.md

-#Slim-scroll (_JavaScript Scroll Plugin_)
+#Slim-scroll (_JavaScript Scroll Library)

 Slim scroll is a replacement of default scrollbar provided by browsers on Windows.
-This plugin lets you design the scroll-bar by using simple css properties.
+This library lets you design the scroll-bar by using simple css properties.
 It is created using javascript and css.
 This will change the style only if the default scrollbar looks ugly.

 [Download](https://github.com/kamlekar/slim-scroll/releases/latest)&nbsp;&nbsp;| &nbsp;[Github](https://github.com/venkateshwar/slim-scroll/)